Kinshasa: Colonial urban planning

-European urban development began in 1881 and was guided by rigid planning principles aimed at preserving an orderly and aesthetically pleasing environment, emphasizing open space and vegetation.
-A major catalyst for urban expansion was the construction of the Matadi–Léopoldville Railway, initiated in 1890 and completed in 1911.
-This infrastructure project was emblematic of colonial progress and served as a critical link between the port of Léopoldville and the coastal city of Matadi.
-Upon its completion, the station area began to transform, with the erection of prefabricated residences known as "Danish houses", imported from Belgium.
+European urban development began in 1881 and was guided by rigid planning principles to preserved an orderly and aesthetically pleasing environment.
+A major urban expansion was the construction of the Matadi–Léopoldville Railway, which was initiated in 1890 and completed in 1911.
+The project was emblematic of colonial progress and served as a critical link between the port of Léopoldville and the coastal city of Matadi.
+After its completion, the station began to transform, with the erection of prefabricated residences known as "Danish houses", which were imported from Belgium.
 These permanent structures gradually replaced the temporary tents that had accommodated early explorers, soldiers, and mercenaries.
 As Léopoldville developed into an administrative and military center, agents of the Congo Free State, and, after 1908, those of the Belgian Congo, settled in the area.
-Europeans often took on multiple roles, functioning as engineers, architects, carpenters, and builders.
-They were supported by mercenaries and trained African laborers, who were instrumental in the physical construction.
+Europeans often worked as engineers, architects, carpenters, and builders, and were supported by mercenaries and trained African laborers, who were instrumental in the physical construction.
 By 1902, the Kitambo (now Kintambo) area was entirely occupied by European constructions.
 The urban center expanded as surrounding villages grew, drawn by the prospects of employment and commerce.
-These settlements would eventually constitute the earliest cités indigènes, designated residential areas for the African population.
+These settlements would eventually constitute the earliest cités indigènes, which were designated residential areas for the African population.

 A 1942 view of Léopoldville from the balcony of the A.B.C.
 Hotel.
 Established in 1914, the A.B.C.
-Hotel was the city's first hotel complex, constructed by the Compagnie Commerciale et Agricole d'Alimentation du Bas-Congo (ABC), a subsidiary of the Compagnie du Congo pour le Commerce et l'Industrie (CCCI), which also oversaw the construction of the Matadi–Léopoldville Railway.
+Hotel was the city's first hotel complex, which was constructed by the Compagnie Commerciale et Agricole d'Alimentation du Bas-Congo (ABC), a subsidiary of the Compagnie du Congo pour le Commerce et l'Industrie (CCCI), which also oversaw the construction of the Matadi–Léopoldville Railway.
 The hotel formed part of a broader colonial initiative to expand infrastructure and hospitality services in the Belgian Congo.